Saudi F-15 jet crashes on training mission, pilot missing

 Last year Washington announced a $29.4 billion deal to sell the new F-15, made by Boeing, to the Saudi air force.
 Industry sources have said the Saudis will buy 84 of the jets.

-The plane that crashed was based at the King Abdulaziz Air Base in the kingdom’s Eastern Province and piloted by Lieutenant Fahd bin Falih al-Masarir, a defense ministry statement said.
+The plane that crashed was based at the King Abdulaziz Air Base in the kingdom’s Eastern Province and piloted by Lieutenant Fahd bin Falih al-Masarir, a defence ministry statement said.

 The ministry said the jet went down in Saudi waters and that authorities were investigating the cause of the crash.